UltraStar-Deluxe/USDX/src/lib/midi/readme.txt

 fbouwmans@spiditel.nl

 I'm busy building a software music synthesizer, which will be available in source to the public.
-If you are interrested in helping me with certain soundmodules (effects, filters, sound generators) just sent me an email.
+If you are interested in helping me with certain soundmodules (effects, filters, sound generators) just sent me an email.